Skip to main content

 12.7 Method References

 Method references are a Java 8 feature that lets you pass an existing method as if it were a lambda expression, using the :: operator.
-They produce more concise and readable code than lambdas.
+They produce more concise and readable code than equivalent lambdas when the lambda does nothing but call an existing method.

 1. Why Method References?